-Based on our review of the Town's available financial information, we anticipate to rely on internal controls, which effectively means we can apply a moderate level of substantive analytics and limited testing of details.
+Based on our previous audit experience at the Town and review of the Town's financial information, we have concluded that we can rely on internal controls, which effectively means we can apply a moderate level of substantive analytics and limited testing of details.
 This controls based approach is both efficient and effective.